Unleash/unleash/website/docs/tutorials/quickstart.md

 unleash.start();
 ```

-### I want to test toggles in a back-end environment
+### I want to test flags in a back-end environment

-#### Create your first toggle
+#### Create your first flag

-In order to create a toggle through the UI, [you can follow this guide](../how-to/how-to-create-feature-toggles.md).
-Once you have created your feature toggle, you are ready to connect your application using an SDK.
+In order to create a flag through the UI, [you can follow this guide](../how-to/how-to-create-feature-toggles.md).
+Once you have created your feature flag, you are ready to connect your application using an SDK.

 #### Connecting to the Unleash instance from your app